andrew/ultimate-awesome/README.md

 - [awesome-semantic-ui](https://github.com/douglasg14b/awesome-semantic-ui) - A curated list of Semantic-UI & Fomantic-UI resources and related projects.
 - [image2svg-awesome](https://github.com/fromtheexchange/image2svg-awesome) - All about image tracing and vectorization—the conversion of a raster image (jpg/png) to a vector image (svg).
 - [awesome-cryptoeconomics](https://github.com/L4ventures/awesome-cryptoeconomics) - 📚 A curated collection of links for cryptoeconomists.
-- [awesome-linux-customization](https://github.com/myugan/awesome-linux-customization) - :books: An awesome list of customization tools for your UN*X/Linux desktop.
 - [awesome-ai-tools](https://github.com/pingan8787/awesome-ai-tools) - Finding the AI tools you need!.
 - [awesome-eks](https://github.com/realvz/awesome-eks) - A curated list of awesome tools for Amazon EKS 🌊.
 - [awesome-beancount](https://github.com/siddhantgoel/awesome-beancount) - Awesome Beancount Resources.